BGSpiegl/GCparagon/README.md

 The amount of consumed memory is independent of the number of processed fragments.
 In general, it depends on the DoC of a sample and the chosen rounds of simulations (i.e. the chosen parameter preset).
-The user can expect a memory usage below 500 MiB if default settings are used (12 cores).
+The user can expect a memory usage between 1 and 2 GiB for default settings (12 cores).

 ![linregress_comp_time](https://github.com/BGSpiegl/GCparagon/blob/including_EGAS00001006963_results/preset_computation/benchmark_results/GCparagon_memory_consumption_presets_SSD-ref.png?raw=true)